wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-windows-hpcpack-cluster-rdma.md

 * **Azure subscription** - If you don't have an account, you can create a trial account in just a couple of minutes.
 For details, see [Azure Trial](/pricing/1rmb-trial/).

-. * **Cores quota** - You might need to increase the quota of cores to deploy a cluster of A8 or A9 VMs.
+* **Cores quota** - You might need to increase the quota of cores to deploy a cluster.
 For example, you will need at least 128 cores if you want to deploy 8 A9 instances with HPC Pack.
-To increase a quota, open a

 ## Scenario 1.
 Deploy compute intensive worker role instances (PaaS)

 From an existing HPC Pack cluster, add extra compute resources in Azure worker role instances (Azure nodes) running in a cloud service (PaaS).
 This feature, also called "burst to Azure" from HPC Pack, supports a range of sizes for the worker role instances.
-To use

 The following are considerations and steps to burst to Azure instances from an existing (typically on-premises) cluster.
 Use similar procedures to add worker role instances to an HPC Pack head node that is deployed in an Azure VM.

-A>[AZURE.NOTE] For a tutorial to burst to Azure with HPC Pack, see [Set up a hybrid cluster with HPC Pack](/documentation/articles/cloud-services-setup-hybrid-hpcpack-cluster).
-Note the considerations in the steps below that apply specifically to size A8 and A9 Azure nodes.
+>[AZURE.NOTE] For a tutorial to burst to Azure with HPC Pack, see [Set up a hybrid cluster with HPC Pack](/documentation/articles/cloud-services-setup-hybrid-hpcpack-cluster).
+Note the considerations in the steps below that apply specifically to Azure nodes.

 ![Burst to Azure][burst]